Skip to main content

 4. Your Chive client creates a record in your PDS

 Claims with strong evidence (e.g., ORCID match) are processed automatically.
 Others may require co-author confirmation.
-See Claiming Authorship for details.
+See Claiming authorship for details.

 You can delete your Chive profile at any time: